SougataMukherjee/DSA-and-Algo/concepts/graph.md

 ### graph properties

-    `degree of graph`: The degree of a vertex is the number of edges connected to it.
+    - degree of graph: The degree of a vertex is the number of edges connected to it.
-    `indegree`:Number of edges coming into a vertex (only for directed graphs) `outdegree`:Number of edges going out from a vertex (only for directed graphs)
+    - indegree:Number of edges coming into a vertex (only for directed graphs)
+    - outdegree:Number of edges going out from a vertex (only for directed graphs)

 ### Graph and its representations